Are you ready to embark on an exciting journey of discovery in the world of exploratory research?

 The three types of exploratory research are, namely:

-Literature review involves examining existing literature on a specific topic.
+A literature review involves examining existing literature on a specific topic.
 Pilot studies are small-scale preliminary investigations.
-And focus groups involve gathering a small group of individuals to discuss a specific research topic.
+Focus groups involve gathering a small group of individuals to discuss a specific research topic.

 In conclusion, the top 5 exploratory research examples showcase the incredible potential of this approach in uncovering new insights.